wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 == Frequently Asked Questions ==
 1.How add floating share buttons on my website?

  After active the plugin you have must need to enable this plugin through the plugin settings.

 2.Can i change the custom share buttons images from admin?

  Yes,admin can changes all social share custom buttons images if you wish, for that you have only need to define the buttons images path from plugins settings page.

-3.Is there any demo site where your plugins have been used?

-Yes, Please visit on this [site](http://www.mrwebsolution.in/) for check live demo
+3.Can i disable the floating sidebar for mobile?

+ Yes,You can disable the floating sidebar by configure the plugin settings

-3.Can i define the top margin for share buttons block?
+4.Can i define the top margin for share buttons block?

  Yes, admin can define the top margin from plugin settings page

-4.Can we add the social share buttons on bottom of every post/pages?
+5.Can we add the social share buttons on bottom of every post/pages?

  Yes,you have only need to enable the "Social Share Button" from admin by plugin settings

-5.Can we add at a time only the "Floating Sidebar" OR "Social Share Buttons"?
+6.Can we add at a time only the "Floating Sidebar" OR "Social Share Buttons"?

  Yes,You have need to enable at a time only one from both "Floating Sidebar" and "Social Share Buttons"

+7.Is there any demo site where your plugins have been used?

+ Yes, Please visit on this [site](http://www.mrwebsolution.in/) for check live demo

 == Screenshots ==